Khongchai/full_pass_builder/README.md

 ## Why I Made This

-While all of above has always been possible, it has always been done with a combo of `GlobalKey`
+While all of above has always been possible, a combo of `GlobalKey` and `addPostFrameCallback` has always been the fastest, but of course, that speed comes with its own tradeoffs of render two frames to get what you want.
+It also litters your declarative widget code with unnecessary imperative layout logic.

-+ `addPostFrameCallback`.
-Or create your own `RenderBox`.
-The first option litters your declarative widget code with unnecessary imperative layout logic that also entails an overhead of 1 extra render before the user sees your final result.
-The second option, while much better, requires a deeper understanding of Flutter's internals and feels very boilerplatey.
+The second option with `CustomMultiChildLayout` (or a bit more advanced, a custom `RenderBox` subclass), while much more flexible, requires a deeper understanding of Flutter's internals and feels very boilerplatey.
 With this lib, all important decision points are exposed to you and you just need only your math skills to solve your problem.

-+ Another lesser known (at the time of writing) and pretty useful widget is the `CustomMultiChildLayout` class.
-The class operates at a lower level, so everything this lib can do, you can already do with `CustomMultiChildLayout`.
+*The class operates at a lower level, so everything this lib can do, you can already do with `CustomMultiChildLayout`.*

 I believe all libraries can match the level of API ergonomics `LayoutBuilder` provides when trying to expose lower level Flutter APIs.
 The API provided by `CustomMultiChildLayout` is still requires